scribe-security/docs/docs/how-to-run-scribe/valint/slsa.md

 SLSA (Supply-chain Levels for Software Artifacts) is a security framework aiming to prevent tampering, improve integrity, and secure packages and infrastructure.
 The core concept of SLSA is that a software artifact can be trusted only if it complies to three requirements:
 1. The artifact should have a Provenance document, describing it's origin and build process (L1).
 2. The Provenance document should be trustworthy and verified downstream (L2).
-3. The build system should be trustworthy (L3).
+3. The build platform should be trustworthy (L3).
 ​
 The SLSA framework defines levels, which represent how secure the software supply chain is.
 These levels correspond to the level of implementation of these requirements.
 ​